LinkedIn has huge potential for specialists and leaders in the B2B market.

-The 1st element of the GAIN approach and the LinkedWIN Blueprint is Goals.
+The 1st element of the GRIN approach and the LinkedWIN Blueprint is Goals.

 – you’ll know lots about the importance of goals.
 You’ll probably start by understanding your clients goals, and maybe help them to define them better.
 So too do I.

 The story about Alice and the Cheshire Cat by Lewis Carol provides great insight for Experts and Specialists, and is an amusing and educational way to introduce these 4 steps to LinkedIn Mastery.